 What is furniture salve used for?

-Using furniture salve on a finished piece
+Using furniture salve on stained wood

-I was using my iPhone this day, so the photos aren’t spectacular, but I wanted to make sure I documented the before and after of this piece.
+I was using my iPhone this particular day, so the photos aren’t spectacular, but I wanted to make sure I documented the before and after of this piece.
 There’s a beautiful wood and glass tray that sits on top, but the underneath was kind of a wreck.
 Here’s the before.

 And here’s the after photo with two coats of furniture salve on top.
 You can see that the wood damage around the edges is still pretty rough.
 However, the middle section is drastically better!
 It even brought back the original color of the wood finish!